campg2j003/jfw_nsh/readme.md

 ;The file name of the license file in ${JAWSSrcDir}.
 If not defined, no license page will be included.
 !define JAWSLicenseFile "copying.txt"

-;Optional installer finish page features
+;Opftional installer finish page features
 ;Assigns default if not defined.
 ;!define MUI_FINISHPAGE_SHOWREADME "$instdir\${ScriptApp}_readme.txt"
 ;!define JAWSNoReadme ;uncomment if you don't have a README.